deszczowy/hummingbird/README.md

 # Hummingbird Editor

 This is a little notebook, with two visible editors.
 First one for main long notes.
 Second one for easy accessible additional side notes.
+Notebook also contains a simple task list.

 Current version is `0.8`